kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 layout: post
 title:  "Data Collection - Oscars and Ratings"
 author: Kaylee Dial
-description: This blog post will go through the steps of creating a dataset built from Oscars data used in a previous post and web scraping techniques on the Rotten Tomatoes site.
+description: Going through the steps of creating a dataset built from Oscars data and web scraping techniques on Rotten Tomatoes
 image: https://github.com/kayleedial/my386blog/raw/main/assets/images/eeaao_3.jpeg
 ---

 Since my last blog, I've had the pleasure of watching the 95th annual Oscars award show.
 The biggest winner of the night was undoubtedly <i>Everything Everywhere All At Once</i>, taking home seven Oscars, including best picture.
-I'm not sure what it was about the mother-daughter dynamics of a Chinese immigrant family and their story told via martial arts across multiple dimensions that made this the clear winner of best picture, but I'm in full support of the academy's choice on this one.
+I'm not sure what it was about the mother-daughter dynamics of a Chinese immigrant family and their story told via martial arts across multiple dimensions that made this the clear winner of best picture, but I'm in full support of the academy's choice.

 ![Image](https://github.com/kayleedial/my386blog/raw/main/assets/images/eeaao_2.jpeg)